-All absence requests for first and second year students should be made on the appropriate electronic form via the ATSU-KCOM app (under student success).
+All planned absence requests for first and second year students should be submitted two (2) business days prior to the absence on the appropriate electronic form via the ATSU-KCOM Student Manual (see attendance years 1-4) or ATSU-KCOM app (under student success).
+Retroactive excused absence requests or requests submitted fewer than two (2) business days may not be considered or approved.
 For absences greater than five days, see the Excused Absence Policy in the ATSU Policies section of this catalog.
-Questions about attendance can be directed to the Assistant Dean of Academic Affairs via email at kcomabsences@atsu.edu.
+Questions about attendance can be directed to the office of Academic Affairs via email at kcomabsences@atsu.edu.